zagto/zagtOS/doc/lock-order.md

 SpinLock InterruptManager::lock > SpinLock BoundInterrupt::lock

-SpinLock BoundInterrupt::lock > Scheduler::lock
+SpinLock BoundInterrupt::lock > SpinLock Scheduler::lock
-SpinLock Scheduler::lock > Thread::stateLock
+SpinLock Scheduler::lock > SpinLock Thread::stateLock
+SpinLock Scheduler::lock > SpinLock Time::offsetLock

 after owner:
 Thread::stateLock (only do one at a time - a scheduler may lock one second one)